Subject area: Architecture and Architectural History & Heritage

 We also offer international exchanges with Erasmus partner institutions in Year 3 and an Architectural History & Heritage exchange with the University of Virginia.

 Architecture courses are taught through a combination of lectures, seminars, studio-based projects and iterative design teaching, field trips, critical reviews and practical experience.

 You will be assessed by a combination of coursework, exams, portfolio work and presentations.

 Architecture students gain excellent skills in design, spatial awareness, problem-solving and project-based production, which combine into a strong and adaptable skill set.

-The BA and MA Architecture programmes offer routes into the architecture profession and graduates typically continue their studies to qualify as architects working in private practice, local and national government or large commercial organisations both in the UK and overseas.
+The BA and MA (Hons) Architecture programmes both offer routes into the architecture profession and our graduates typically continue their studies to qualify as architects working in a wide range of established and emerging contexts, including private practice, local and national government, or large commercial organisations both here in the UK and overseas.

-Architectural History graduates can have careers in conservation, land management, heritage or historical consultancy.
+Architectural history and heritage graduates can have careers in conservation, land management, heritage or historical consultancy.